Mohamed-Sharaf/SystemVerilog-based-verification-environment-for-ALU/ALU_UVM/readme.md

 > Note: The script will compile all source files, run the simulation, and log the results to [LOG_FILE.log](./LOG_FILE.log)

 ## Customization
-- To change the number of transactions generated, modify the repeat_count in ALU_test.sv.
+- To change the number of transactions generated, modify the loop_count for the required sequence in [ALU_test.sv](./ALU_test.sv).
-- To use a specific random seed, uncomment and modify the -sv_seed line in run.do.
+- To use a specific random seed, uncomment and modify the -sv_seed line in [run.do](./run.do).

 ## Author:
 - [Mohamed Sharaf](sharafm823@gmail.com)